AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 ## Configuring maintenance tasks

 In previous versions of AEM, you could configure maintenance tasks by using the Maintenance Card (Tools > Operations > Maintenance).
 For AEM as a Cloud Service, the Maintenance Card is no longer available so configurations should be committed to source control and deployed by using the Cloud Manager.
-Adobe will manage maintenance tasks that do not require customer decisions (for example, Datastore Garbage Collection) while other maintenance task can be configured by the customer (see the table below).
+Adobe manages those maintenance tasks which have settings that are not configurable by customers (for example, Datastore Garbage Collection, Audit Log Purge, Version Purge).
+Other maintenance tasks can be configured by customers, as described in the table below.

 >[!CAUTION]
 >